zkevinbai/Alexandria/README.md

 # Functionality
 1. keep track of the books you have read
 2. find great new books to read
-3. learn about your reading interest
+3. learn about the books you're reading
 4. share your library

 # MVP